MFEK/glifparser.rlib/README.md

 Since this library considers .glif files as detached from .ufo files, its approach is much different from Norad's as well.
-This is because MFEKglif, the first software this was written for, is a detached UFO .glif editor.
+This is because MFEKglif, the first software this was written for, is both a _detached_ and an _attached_ UFO .glif editor (and viewer). `glifparser` can do more if it knows the .glif is in a UFO.
+For example, the aforementioned components feature.
+It can also read the image data if it knows that the .glif is part of a parent UFO.
+However, it is designed from the beginning to work in both modes: you have to upgrade the `GlifImage` it provides you to a regular `Image` which will contain the data if it indeed exists in the parent UFO; same for `GlifComponent` vs. `Component`.